Holidays are coming! And they should be enjoyed. But so often our calendars fill up with all sorts of Christmas activities.

 I love to make plans, especially party plans.
 So, planning for the holidays is something I do… overdo.

-Keep a list of activities that are labeled as “maybe”.
-And do also those IF you really have the energy to do them.
+- Keep a list of activities that are labeled as “maybe”.
+And do also those IF you really have the energy and time to do them.

 By following the simple rules you will not only get through the Holidays but enjoy them!

-Write a gift list.
+Write a gift ideas list.
 Keep an ongoing list so you can jot down ideas when your child or friend mentions something they like.
+Makes shopping so much easier!

 Shopping no matter how fun that sounds, can be exhausting.
 All the sounds, lights, scents, and the people!
 I love the stores around Christmas time.
 But not when they are crowded.

 Go to the stores when it is not busy.
 Or better yet shop online.
-Amazon Prime is a great help for the chronically ill.
+Amazon Prime is a great help!
 No need to worry about minimum purchases because the shipping is free and fast.
 Try Amazon Prime 30-Day Free Trial!

 First of all, don’t feel obligated to participate in every single party you are invited to.
 I know you might want to go but for your health’s sake don’t.
 Learn to thank for the invitation and send your regrets without feeling like you need to explain.